-The largest negative temperature trends are in Yamalo-Nenets and Khanty-Mansi in the Russian Federation; Russian Amur and Northeast China; Kamchatka Russian Federation; Southwest Alaska; and the northern Canadian Archipelago (Fig. 2).
+Ural Mountains and the West Siberian Plain) in the Russian Federation; the Russian Amur region and northeast China; northern Kamchatka and southern Chukotka Russian Federation; Southwest Alaska; and the northern Canadian Archipelago (Fig. 3).
 The largest warming trends were in Scandinavia; vast areas of Northwest Territories, Nunavut, and Quebec, Canada; and Greenland.
-The pan-Arctic climate record air temperature anomaly patterns identified by Overland et al. (2004) for the coincident 1979-2002 record appear in Fig. 2, showing fidelity with meteorological station forcing data within the MERRA dataset.
+The pan-Arctic climate record air temperature anomaly patterns identified by Overland et al. (2004) for the coincident 1979-2002 record also appear in Fig. 3, showing fidelity with meteorological station forcing within the MERRA dataset.
 Likewise, 1991-2005 temperature difference patterns reported for Canada's Mackenzie River Delta (Bonsal and Kochtubajda 2009) are in general agreement with our SnowModel results.
-Further, the 1979-2009 0.3 °C decline in temperature associated with the Alaska Box (Fig. 2c) is corroborated with an identical observed winter temperature decline from 1977-2005 (Shulski and Wendler 2007).